-UAS emphasizes superior service to those we serve.
-UAS employees have one of the most important parts to play in that emphasis.
+University Glen Corporation emphasizes superior service to those we serve.
+UGC employees have one of the most important parts to play in that emphasis.
 You have the most constant, most intimate, most prolonged contact with our customers.
-You can make the difference in how positively UAS is viewed.
+You can make the difference in how positively UGC is viewed.

-As an employee, your most important responsibility is giving excellent service to the customer.
+Your most important responsibility is giving excellent service to the customer.
 You have more power to create either good or bad will than any other person.
-No matter how pleased a customer may be with the price or quality of the product or service they are purchasing or receiving, you provide the customer's lasting impression.
-University Auxiliary Services' reputation is in your hands.
+No matter how pleased a customer may be with the price or quality of the product they are purchasing, you provide the customer's lasting impression.
+University Glen Corporation's reputation is in your hands.

-Your role as a UAS employee is a demanding one, and you are vitally important.
+Your role as a UGC employee is a demanding one, and you are vitally important.
 Your job calls for a special combination of skills and traits; you must be sincere and friendly, use sound judgment, employ unfailing tact, work with strict accuracy and be endowed with patience and honesty.
 Finally, you must have the ability to work rapidly, positively and effectively under pressure.

-How to Serve Displeased Customers
+How to Serve Upset Customers

-There are two ways to react to a customer who is displeased: defensively or helpfully.
+There are two ways to react to a customer who is upset: defensively or helpfully.
 And, there's a world of difference in the results.
 You may receive criticism when you really aren't at fault.
 But it only does harm to get defensive and explain that you are not the person to blame.
 It wastes time and makes the customer even more upset.